Chat-Defender/ChatDefender-iOS-MacOS-demo/README.md

 #  Chat Defender iOS/MacOS Demo

-This SwiftUI app demonstrates using the Chat Defender api to proxy to openai
+This SwiftUI app demonstrates using [Chat Defender](https://chatdefender.com/) to proxy requests to openai

 It uses the drop-in replacement sdk for [OpenAISwift](https://github.com/Chat-Defender/OpenAISwift)

-Chat Defender allows you to avoid exposing your openai keys and prompts.
+[Chat Defender](https://chatdefender.com/) allows you to avoid exposing your openai keys and prompts.

 It also lets you modify your prompts without needing to release an update.